asadprodhan/How_to_build_a_Customised_Kraken2_Database/README.md

 ```

-Explanation:
+### **How does the script work**

 - conda activate kraken2 → loads Kraken2 environment

+- DBDIR=kraken2DB → assigns the name for the database directory.
+Change it if you like

-- export KRAKEN_DB_NAME=$DBDIR → tells Kraken2 where to store the database
+- export KRAKEN_DB_NAME=$DBDIR → creates the database directory and tells Kraken2 to store the taxonomy files in there

 - kraken2-build --download-taxonomy → fetches NCBI taxonomy files

-- --threads 120 → uses 120 CPU threads for faster download
+- --threads 120 → uses 120 CPU threads for faster download.
+Change it based on your computing resources

 - --use-ftp → ensures NCBI files are retrieved via FTP